 AMD Files $2 Billion Suit Against Intel Over Computer Chips

 SAN JOSE, Calif.
-(AP) _ Advanced Micro Devices Inc. on Thursday filed a $2 billion antitrust lawsuit against Intel Corp., claiming the rival computer chip maker conspired to maintain a monopoly on key technologies.
+(AP) _ Advanced Micro Devices Inc. on Thursday filed a $2 billion antitrust lawsuit against Intel Corp., claiming the rival computer chip maker manipulated the industry to maintain a monopoly on key technologies.

-The lawsuit, filed in U.S. District Court in San Jose, also seeks an injunction against Intel to prevent it from continuing the alleged antitrust activity.
+Besides seeking $2 billion in damages, the lawsuit, filed in U.S. District Court in San Jose, requests an injunction to prevent Intel from continuing the alleged antitrust activity.

 ″After achieving success in the market, Intel made a secret decision in 1984 to string us along,″ Greenagel said. ″They didn’t allow AMD to obtain access to future generations of the microprocessors.″